ovh/docs/pages/platform/databases/databases_06_restore_backup/guide.en-asia.md

 This new service is now completly independent from the one you forked the backup from.
 You can safely delete the old service without impacting the new one.

 > [!warning]
-> The newly created service did not duplicate Ip restriction nor User from the old one.
-Before using your service you have to do it.
+> The newly created service does not duplicate IP restrictions nor users which were created on the old service.
+You will have to recreate those before using your new service.

 ![forked service](images/forked-service.png){.thumbnail}